oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Resources/doc/reference/behat-tests.md

 #### Feature isolation

 Every feature can interact with application, perform CRUD operation and thereby the database can be modified.
-So, it is why features are isolated each other.
-The isolation is reached by dumping the database before execution of tests and restoring the database after execution of any feature.
+So, it is why features are isolated to each other.
+The isolation is reached by dumping the database and cache dir before tests execution and restoring the cache and database after execution of each feature.

 ### Write your first feature